FocalFlare/Aeonoth-SMP-Pack/README.md

 ---

-# Aeonoth SMP
-**Minecraft 1.18.2 Modded Discord SMP**
-If you want in on the SMP, you can join the Voidstate of Venaphase Discord server via this link: https://dsc.gg/FocalFlare [This link redirects to my Discord server.
-However, if you are feeling a bit skeptical of that, you can use the original invite link located on either side of this mod page!]

-Note that there are **no requisites** and whatnot, so you do not need to join a Patreon (for example) to get access.
-You just need to join the Discord server and copy and paste the provided e4mc links into the server address field when you go to connect to a server. **For each e4mc server to remain online, I must be in the world that's being hosted.**

----

 ## Disclaimer
 ### Specific Mods
 The mods below have some additional notes to them.
 Some may be modified to work a bit properly, either in my favor or for my own use cases.